 So when the Church is called out now for not addressing the current hot points, I think I need to follow a similar path as a pastor.
 Note that most of these calls are for Evangelicals to change, or become what the Church should be, etc. My first response is: I am not part of the Evangelical movement, never have been, even though I am evangelical.

-Second, I have pastored at the time of five different presidents (Reagan, Bush, Clinton, Bush, Obama).
-Over the past 34 years, my focus as pastor has been on proclaiming the Gospel as historically understood.
+Second, I have pastored at the time of six different presidents (Reagan, Bush, Clinton, Bush, Obama, Trump).
+Over the past 30+ years, my focus as pastor has been on proclaiming the Gospel as historically understood.
 That means that much of my ministry is to and with people who are broken, abused, outsiders, etc. I began using the term “fringe ministry” to summarize this approach, which I think reflects Jesus’ ministry.
 Not once did the national climate affect the message or my ministry.

 From that perspective, I do not have to change church bodies.
 I do not have to reinvent myself for the current situation.
 It is not because I am insensitive to what people are experiencing.
 Rather it is because I have been in the trenches of what people are experiencing: brokenness, abandoned, abused, neglected.
 The Gospel I proclaim is not a new social construct, in fact, to be Gospel, it cannot be.